sergiusens/snappy-docs/build-snaps/pre-built.md

 Apps are the commands and services exposed to end users.
 If your command name matches the snap `name`, users will be able run the command directly.
 If the names differ, then apps are prefixed with the snap `name` (`geekbench4.command-name`, for example).
 This is to avoid conflicting with apps defined by other installed snaps.

 If you don’t want your command prefixed you can request an alias for it on the [Snapcraft forum](https://forum.snapcraft.io).
-These are set up automatically when your snap is installed from the snap store.
+These are set up automatically when your snap is installed from the Snap Store.

 ```yaml
 apps: